EggyBread/FYPpractice/README.md

 ## Christian James
 En Francais, nous avons du boulot
 I LOVE everyONE GOD IS GOOD,  God IS MY PAL
-Let's do some conflicts and mess things up
+Let's do some hugs and sort things out
 I am not sure about God